liblit/demangle-mode/README.md

 [`binutils`](http://www.gnu.org/software/binutils/).
 Anyone interested
 in demangling at all would surely already have `binutils` installed.

-# Known Bugs and Design Limitations
+# Known Issues and Design Limitations

 When showing the demangled version of a symbol using a boxed face, the right edge of the box is <span style="border: 1px solid gray;